Cosmos (Australian magazine): Description

 Cosmos subtitle and byline is "The Science of Everything".
-The quarterly print magazine, Cosmos Magazine, is a science magazine published in Adelaide by RiAus, covering international developments in science.
-The online edition is updated daily with news as well as long features and multi-media content, and includes the print magazine content.
+The quarterly print magazine, Cosmos Magazine, is a science magazine published in Adelaide by CSIRO Publishing, covering international developments in science.
+The online edition is updated daily with news as well as long features and multi-media content.
 Cosmos Weekly is a subscription-based weekly online edition published on Fridays.

 In the 12 months to March 2022, the print readership of Cosmos had increased 115.1% on the previous year, lifting it to 114,000.

 People

-Ian Connellan is editor-in-chief of RiAus, while Gail MacCallum is managing editor of Cosmos Magazine.
+Ian Connellan is editor-in-chief of the Royal Institution of Australia, while Gail MacCallum is managing editor of Cosmos Magazine.